uihp/exiftool-web/README.md

 ## Future Work

 It would not be very difficult to add to this tool in a way that would allow you to edit (or totally remove) EXIF data from images and download them, which would be a nice anonymization/privacy ue case.
 You can think of this somewhat in those terms as well—you can see what you are putting out there!
+I'm also pretty eager to make this offline-friendly (i.e. with service workers / a browser manifest), and to bundle this as a desktop app: there's a few commits in here of starting to setup Tauri, but I got sidetracked / that will be a project for a different day!

 We're open for patches and issues!
 Let me know how you find this.